Updated 13th May 2022

 Preheat oven to 220C/425F/Gas 7/Fan 200C.

 Lightly grease a baking tray.
 One that’s big enough for the scones to have plenty of space to spread out as they bake.

 In a large bowl, mix together the gf mix/flour, baking powder and Xanthan gum.
 Add the butter and rub in until the mixture resembles breadcrumbs.
 Stir in the caster sugar and sultanas.

 Bring the mixture together with just enough of the egg and milk mixture, to make a soft but not sticky dough.

 Lightly work the scone dough on a surface dusted with gf mix/flour.
 Pat out until about 1inch thick.
 Using a cutter or cup to cut out the scones.
 Gather up dough trimmings and repeat until all the dough has been used up.

-Place on the baking tray and pop in the fridge for ½hr – You don’t have to do this, but I tried it today and I just felt the scones held their shape much better, when chilled before baking.
+Place on the baking tray and pop in the fridge for ½hr.
+You don’t have to do this.
+But I tried it today, and felt the scones held their shape much better, when chilled before baking.